pote/chronicler/README.md

 #### Routing Performances

 Routing Performances take you to other places in your code, this is done by creating a new sub-story with it's own sets of Routes and delegating the requests to the sub-story.
-Nesting Routes makes makes it really easy to compose your application and routing tree by assigning one responsibility to each Performance.
+Nesting Routes makes it really easy to compose your application and routing tree by assigning one responsibility to each Performance.

 This Performance routes requests on a food delivery web app, we'll hit it with a GET /orders HTTP request.